comptoolsres/comptoolsres.github.io/index.md

 Information technology has dramatically transformed how research across many disciplines is conducted.
 This is particularly true in the biological sciences where researchers frequently find themselves faced with massive amounts of diverse data to analyze.
 As data types and volumes continue to grow, knowledge of scripting, database management, and advanced computing skills are critical for researchers.

 Topics covered in the course will address a gap in how research has advanced—*and become increasingly computational*— while student training in the use of computational tools has lagged.

-The course assumes no prior coding or command line skills, and covers concepts that will provide the ability for students to apply new technologies to a wide array of research questions.
+**The course assumes no prior coding or command line skills**, and covers concepts that will provide the ability for students to apply new technologies to a wide array of research questions.
 A foundation in data management and analysis concepts opens doors for well-trained scientists and allows them to work in multidisciplinary research.

 This course will survey areas where high performance computing, large-scale data access and integration, informatics tools and software, and multi-disciplinary collaboration have had high impact on research as a foundation for computationally-enabled research.